Rappetor/Sovol-SV08-Mainline/README.md

 - If you go for the '*method 2*' you need a big enough **SD card** (it's also possible to run everything from the SD card by the way).
 - You will need an ST-Link V2 (Mini) with the **STM32CubeProgrammer** software installed to be able to update/flash the MCU firmwares.
 - You can reach the sFTP server on IP of the printer, port 22

+> [!NOTE]
+> Here is one example listing for the adpter and also a 32gb emmc module <br>https://www.aliexpress.us/item/3256807073480438.html

 <br>